 Even though the exam has very few questions--usually between 10 and 30 questions--there is definitely a risk that you will not be able to pass the test.
-It is not unusual for homeowners to fail the test on the first go-around.
-I failed the test on my first try, likely due to my hubris.
-For the next exam, I studied much harder and passed it.
+It is not unusual for homeowners to fail the test on the first attempt.
+If you do fail a test, there may be a waiting period before you can retake it, although this may be very short (30 minutes is not uncommon).

 Reasons vary.
-Certainly, the safest route is to hire a qualified, licensed electrician.
-My guess is that the localities are trying to be practical about the matter.
+Certainly, the safest route is to hire a qualified, licensed electrician, especially for complicated jobs.
+But perhaps the building authorities are simply being practical about the matter.
 They know that homeowners may sometimes try to do their own wiring, often with disastrous results.
-By offering this option, the localities are adopting a middle-ground approach.
-It's not as good as a licensed electrician, not as bad as no-nothing DIY electricians wiring their homes and starting fires.
-The homeowner's electrical exam allows for the municipalities to set some kind of standard for the would-be electricians.
+By offering the test option, the authorities are adopting a middle-ground approach.
+It's not as good as a licensed electrician, and not as bad as know-nothing DIY electricians wiring their homes and starting fires.
+The homeowners' electrical exam allows for the municipalities to set some kind of standard for the amateur electricians.

-Are Their Limitations on the Type of Work You Can Perform after You Pass the Electrical Exam?
+What Type of Work Can You Perform After Passing the Electrical Exam?

 What Is the Examination Based On?

-It is based on the current National Electrical Code (NEC).
-Because localities are free to adopt changes to the NEC, you may need to be aware of these changes.
+The homeowners' electrical test is usually based on the latest version of the National Electrical Code (NEC) and local electrical code requirements.
+Because local authorities are free to make changes to the NEC recommendations, you may need to be aware of these changes.
 The NEC provides a basis--but not a prescription--for individual municipalities' own electrical codes.